wansaleh/hadithshorts/_hadiths/menjaga-lidah.md

 ---
-title: Guarding the Tongue
+title: Menjaga Lidah
-narrator: Bukhari and Muslim
+narrator: Bukhari dan Muslim
 ---

 Allah becomes jealous [of His honor] and that is when the believer does something He has forbidden.